-The policies and strategies that have evolved from the more than 40 year old Clean Water Act (CWA) are now unable to deal with the realities of today’s complex and overburdened watersheds.
-Toxic algae blooms and dead zones in our lakes and coastal waters, contaminated wells and aquifers, poor water quality in the majority of our rivers and streams…all are symptoms of an outdated and failing strategy.
+The policies and strategies that have evolved from the 1972 Clean Water Act (CWA) are now unable to deal with the realities of today’s complex and overburdened watersheds.
+Toxic algae blooms and dead zones in our lakes and coastal waters, contaminated water wells and aquifers, poor water quality in the majority of our rivers and streams…all are symptoms of an outdated and failing strategy.
 Engaging the private sector is a common sense solution whose time has come.

 Our current path is not sustainable

 The CWA has been effective at controlling pollution from ‘point sources’, such as industrial, municipal wastewater treatment and power plants, where pollution is easily measured and regulated.
-The vast majority of the nation’s clean water spending, over $114 billion in 2010, is directed at point sources; most of that spending is driven by nutrient removal.
+The vast majority of the nation’s clean water spending, over $114 billion in 2010, is directed at point sources and most of that spending is driven by nutrient removal.
 However, further nutrient reductions from point sources will require steeply escalating costs for incremental improvements.
 Stormwater treatment of runoff from urban and suburban sources, the next step in regulation under the CWA, represents substantially higher costs.

 Agriculture is the problem…and the solution

-The largest source of nutrients in most major watersheds comes from ‘non-point’ sources, which are diffuse and not easily measured or regulated.
-Agriculture, the largest source of nutrients in most major watersheds, is a non-point source and much of the excess nutrients from agriculture come from livestock and the storage and land-application of untreated manure for fertilizer.
-However, agriculture and livestock are all but excluded from compliance mandates under the CWA.
+The largest source of nutrients in most major watersheds comes from ‘non-point’ sources, which are widespread and not easily measured or regulated.
+Agriculture, the largest source of nutrients in most major watersheds, is a non-point source.
+Much (if not most) of the excess nutrients from agriculture come from livestock and the use of untreated manure for fertilizer.
+Ironically, agriculture and livestock are all but excluded from compliance under the CWA.

 Best management practices (BMPs) are the primary source of nutrient reductions from agriculture.
 These are voluntary and often taxpayer-funded farming practices that are now known to be less than half as effective as previously thought.
-More importantly, BMPs do nothing to reduce the ammonia emissions from livestock waste; these ammonia emissions have recently been demonstrated to be responsible for fully half of the nitrogen impacts from livestock production.
-Failure to adequately address agriculture, and especially livestock, has led to much of the excess nutrient problem we have today.
+More importantly, BMPs do nothing to reduce the ammonia emissions from livestock waste, which have recently been demonstrated to be responsible for most of the nitrogen impacts from livestock production.
+Failure to adequately address agriculture, and especially livestock waste, has led to much of the excess nutrient problem we have today.

 The nitrogen from ammonia emissions deposits everywhere: forests and fields, roads and waterways, parking lots and rooftops.
 According to the study, ammonia emissions from livestock waste and nitrogen fertilizers have surpassed nitrates (NOx) from fossil fuel emissions “as the dominant source of disruption to the nitrogen cycle”.
 Among the report’s conclusions: “future progress toward reducing U.S. nitrogen deposition will be increasingly difficult without a reduction in ammonia emissions”.